mcanabrava/gdp-vs-national-education-exam-in-brazil/README.md

 How to replicate:

-1. Download INEP and IBGE data files and upload IBGE files to a raw S3 bucket.
-Update the bucket policies so they can be publicly accessed.
+**1. Download INEP and IBGE data files and upload IBGE files to a raw S3 bucket.** Update the bucket policies so they can be publicly accessed.

-2. Run the ETL IBGE and ETL INEP files to clean the data and load them into Postgres tables.
-IBGE data should be quite fast to upload, but INEP data can take up to two hours depending on your machine OS and internet connection given the larger data size.
+**2. Run the ETL IBGE and ETL INEP files to clean the data and load them into Postgres tables.** IBGE data should be quite fast to upload, but INEP data can take up to two hours depending on your machine OS and internet connection given the larger data size.

 ![Jupyter](images/jupyter_upload.png)

-3. Airbyte Postgres Redshift #TODO
+**3. Airbyte Postgres Redshift**

-4. DBT Modelling #TODO
+Create an Airbyte connection following airbyte basic instructions to send data from RS to Postgres

+**4. DBT Modelling**

+Connect to DBT to leverage its capabilities

-5. Connect Redshift with Google Data Studio - it might be necessary using a SELECT * query for the connection instead of selecing the table via the UI to avoid connection errors as demonsrated in the image below
+**5. Connect Redshift with Google Data Studio** - it might be necessary using a SELECT * query for the connection instead of selecing the table via the UI to avoid connection errors as demonsrated in the image below

 ![gds_source](images/gds_source.png)